 On a scale from cold coffee to world hunger, running out of hot water is most definitely toward the first-world-problems end of the spectrum.
 Still, that doesn’t make the experience any less frustrating or any more comfortable.
 Even the morning-person-est of morning people is likely to scream a swear word or two when the shower turns to sleet.
 It’s pretty much the worst wake-up call imaginable.

-If you’ve had it with cold showers and you’re thinking your water heater’s blame, you’re probably right.
+If you’ve had it with cold showers and you’re thinking your water heater is to blame, you’re probably right.
 And if you’re thinking a tankless, or on-demand, water heater might be the perfect solution to your problem, you might be right.
 As Marietta’s most-trusted plumber, we can help you make an informed decision about your water heater.
 As with most things homeownership, you’ll need to weigh several factors before making the switch from traditional to tankless.

 What is a Tankless Water Heater?

 As the name implies, tankless water heaters don’t store hot water.
 Instead, they have heated coils through which water is warmed on demand.
 When you turn on your shower, water runs through those coils, and you’re treated to an endless supply of hot water—theoretically, anyway.
 Keep reading.

 Hot Water Capacity in Tankless and Traditional Water Heaters

 Traditional water heaters, also called storage tank water heaters, hold between 20 and 80 gallons of hot water.
 When hot water is needed—by your dishwasher, for example—it’s carried through your pipes from the storage tank to that appliance.
 Then, cold water fills flows into the storage tank and is warmed over time.
 If you use hot water faster than the cold water can be warmed, you “run out” of hot water.
 So, if you’re consistently cussing at your shower, it’s likely your water heater is too small for your needs.